 Ready to start with a consultation?
 Here are the steps:

 Step 1 • Request a Consultation

-If you want to move forward with a consultation, contact Richard to request a consultation session and leave your email address.
+If you want to move forward with a consultation, visit this page and purchase a session.

 >>> Please note that we are on Eastern Time (same as New York City).
 Please make the appropriate adjustment to your calendar to accommodate this. <<<